modm-io/modm/PORTING.md

 ### Adding device header files

 Copy the [CMSIS header files](https://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php)  for the device family into the `ext/` folder.
 You can usually download them as part of a driver pack from the vendor's website.
-Have a look at [the STM32 device headers](https://github.com/roboterclubaachen/xpcc/tree/develop/ext/st) as an example for what you are looking for.
+Have a look at [the STM32 device headers](https://github.com/roboterclubaachen/modm/tree/develop/ext/st) as an example for what you are looking for.

 Create a `README.md` that contains information on the source of the header files, with a link to the vendor website, the download date/version and most importantly the license text.
-Don't forget to add the include path of the device files to the [`ext/SConstruct`](https://github.com/roboterclubaachen/xpcc/blob/develop/ext/SConscript) file!
+Don't forget to add the include path of the device files to the [`ext/SConstruct`](https://github.com/roboterclubaachen/modm/blob/develop/ext/SConscript) file!

 ### Adding device files

-The [xpcc device files](https://github.com/roboterclubaachen/xpcc/tree/develop/src/xpcc/architecture/platform/devices) contain the information that is used to generate the HAL.
+The [modm device files](https://github.com/roboterclubaachen/modm/tree/develop/src/modm/architecture/platform/devices) contain the information that is used to generate the HAL.
 For AVR and STM32 devices these files are generated from another (vendor specific) data source.
 However, for a new vendor such machine readable data might not be available and if it is, it will require some work to create the necessary parser to automatically generate device files.
 We recommend building a minimal proof-of-concept port for one device first.
 Once you have one device working, you can get started working on an automatic parser if you want to support a wide range of devices.

 You need to manually create a new device file for your device.
-We recommend copying [this device file for the STM32F303](https://github.com/roboterclubaachen/xpcc/blob/develop/src/xpcc/architecture/platform/devices/stm32/stm32f303-c_k_r-6_8.xml) to a new folder named after the platform (like `devices/sam`).
+We recommend copying [this device file for the STM32F303](https://github.com/roboterclubaachen/modm/blob/develop/src/modm/architecture/platform/devices/stm32/stm32f303-c_k_r-6_8.xml) to a new folder named after the platform (like `devices/sam`).

 Vendors usually have a naming convention of their devices, make sure the device attributes and file name reflect this.
 The semantics of the vendor's device naming scheme can sometimes be gathered directly from the datasheet or by comparing different devices (i.e. their names and capabilities).
 For example, the `SAM4LC4B` identifier can be split like this: